Sleeping Too Much: Warning Signs of Getting Too Much Sleep

 If you’re constantly oversleeping and feel excessively drowsy during the day, your excessive sleep habits might be caused by an underlying condition.

 Occasionally sleeping in when you’re sick or tired from an extra stressful day of work isn’t concerning, but if you suddenly need to sleep for more than 10 hours every night, it might be time to take a deeper look into your sleep health.
-Continue reading for a full explanation of what too much sleep entails, or navigate directly to the section that answers your question about the potential reasons for your increased sleep drive.
+Continue reading for a full explanation of what too much sleep entails.

 - Excessive Sleeping Warning Signs